tlack/snaphax/README.md

 Limitations
 -----------

-Only login (with list of new media) and fetching of images is implemented.
+Only login (with list of new media) and fetching of image/video snaps is implemented.
 This is obviously a huge failing which I am to correct when I have more time.

 Motivation and development process
 ----------------------------------